rpietro/context_sensitivity_edx/context_sensitivity_edx.md

 In face of the previously mentioned gaps, the objective of this article is twofold.
 First, to enhance an existing learning management system with a semantically-driven, context sensitive framework to allow learners to have not only their courses personalized to the concepts that they individually need to learn, but to also have these concepts presented in a way that is meaningful in the context of that particular individual.
 Since we make use of a semantic model, a secondary objective is to create an ontology layer that provides the context sensitivity while connecting the relational and document-based databases in our learning management system.

 The paper is organized as follows.
 Section 2 presents the main concepts related to this work as well as the description of the concepts and situations involved in the study environment.
 In Section 3 an ontology is presented for representing contextual information and domain related to the case study.
-Also in this section, the conceptual validation of the ontology and anintegration between the ontology defined in this paper and the environment [Open EDX]() for information retrieval based on context are presented.
+Also in this section, the conceptual validation of the ontology and anintegration between the ontology defined in this paper and [Open EDX]() environment for information retrieval based on context are presented.
 Section 4 presents the main results and discussion about the contributions of this paper.
 Section 5 provides the concluding remarks of this work and the research agenda.

 ## Methods